druther/strain-Calculations/README.md

-# strain-Calculations
+# Stress-Calculator

-Project for Mechanics of Materials that deals with creating the Mohr's circle for a given set of stress values in the x and y direction.
+Project for Mechanics of Materials that involves calculating the stress at a particular location in differnet shaped beams.

+The location of the area with the maximum stress and its magnitude is also calculated.